ccrash/EventExplorer/README.md

 **Scan the QR code**

-With your phone connected to the same Wi-Fi network, scan the QR code displayed by the Expo server to launch the app.
+With your phone connected to the same Wi-Fi network, scan the QR code displayed in the terminal or browser with Expo Go to launch the app.

 ## Features